MartinWie/AEnv/README.md

 * add only only auth mode
 * Add more information about container mode and necessary IAM permissions
 * Enhance local profile/config setup/usage
-* Load multiple services at once instead of concatenating multiple pydo calls ( "pydo -s Service1 pydo -s Service2 ")
+* Load multiple services at once instead of concatenating multiple aenv calls ( "aenv -s Service1 aenv -s Service2 ")
 * Load environment tags for ECS container / for task
 * Add testing
 * Add feature for only loading certain variables to speed up loading